anojndr/RAG-Forge/DOCS.md

 ## Features

 -   **Dual Extraction Modes**: Search the web with a query (`/search`) or provide URLs directly (`/extract`).
+Each endpoint is optimized for its use case (speed vs. compatibility).
 -   **Multi-Source Support**: Automatically extracts content from YouTube, Reddit, Twitter/X, PDFs, and standard webpages.
 -   **Flexible Search Backend**: Use a self-hosted **SearxNG** instance or the commercial **Serper.dev** API.
 Supports a primary and fallback configuration.
 -   **Intelligent Extraction**:
-    -   **Twitter/X**: Uses browser automation to log in and scrape full post content and comments, bypassing public API limitations.
+    -   **Twitter/X**: Uses browser automation to log in and scrape full post content and comments.
+It can also extract the latest ~5 tweets from a user's profile page.
 Session cookies are saved to accelerate subsequent requests.
-    -   **YouTube**: Fetches metadata/comments via the official API and uses a robust, configurable transcript extractor (`youtube-transcript-api` or Tactiq fallback) with automatic Python dependency management in a local `venv`.
+    -   **YouTube**: Fetches metadata/comments via the official API and uses a robust Python-based transcript extractor (`youtube-transcript-api`) with automated dependency management in a local `venv`.
-    -   **Reddit**: Intelligently parses different Reddit URL types (posts, subreddits, user profiles) and extracts actual comment content, filtering out "load more" placeholders.
+    -   **Reddit**: Intelligently parses different Reddit URL types (posts, subreddits, user profiles) and extracts actual content, filtering out "load more" placeholders.
+-   **Automatic Dependency Management**: On startup, the application validates system dependencies (`python`, `pip`, `pdftotext`) and automatically creates a Python virtual environment (`venv`) to install necessary packages.
--   **Performance Optimized**: Utilizes concurrent processing for multiple URLs and a two-level caching system for both search queries and URL content.
+-   **Performance Optimized**: Utilizes concurrent processing for multiple URLs and a two-level caching system (in-memory or Redis) for both search queries and URL content.
 -   **Structured Output**: Returns clean, structured JSON data, perfect for feeding into LLMs or RAG systems.
--   **Robust Error Handling**: Provides clear error messages within the JSON response without halting the entire process.
 -   **Health Check**: Includes a `/health` endpoint for easy integration with monitoring and orchestration tools.

 ## Prerequisites & Installation